-- Creates a sequential file from the RACF database

-- There is also a side effect of validating profile data in the database

-- Not really a "report", but can input to other processes

-- Upload to a database

-- Write your own utilities

-- Records are labeled with a number

-- Group profiles are 01xx, User profiles are 02xx, Resource profiles are 05xx, etc.

-- Unloads all profiles in the database

-- But does not unload every field of every profile

-- RACFDBU EXEC runs the IRRDBU00 utility on z/VM

-- Requires a specific setup

-- Runs using CST, not CMS

-- Read the documentation!

-Chapter 18 of RACF Security Server Security Administrator's Guide
+- Creates a sequential file from the RACF database - It has a side effect of validating profile data in the database - Not really a "report", but can input to other processes - Upload to a database - Write your own utilities - Records are labeled with a number - Group profiles are 01xx, User profiles are 02xx, Resource profiles are 05xx, etc. - Unloads all profiles in the database - But does not unload every field of every profile - RACFDBU EXEC runs the IRRDBU00 utility on z/VM - Requires a specific setup - Read the documentation! - Chapter 18 of RACF Security Server Security Administrator's Guide - Runs using CST, not CMS